valayDave/valayDave.github.io/_posts/2021-05-01-masters-degree-new-learn.md

 Abstractions provide a reference frames for improvements or fixes.
 Let me give an example.
 Git, as a technology was created so that we can healthily experiment by building and changing abstractions while creating software.
 We can also use Git to find bugs introduced in the code.
 If abstractions are not working, Git provides a systematic way to reason about what changed to identify the source of a bug[^gitreason].

 Git like tools allow using abstractions as means for creating reference frames (versions) for understanding causality[^gitreason] while making healthy improvements in a *distributed*[^gitdist] way.
 If we can such incorporate capabilities into machines which leverage Git-like constructs over a long period of time to improve themselves then we are in for a treat with the implications of such systems.
 Many would now be think: _Sure bro!, But what the f$$**$$k are you making improvements of i.e. what utility am I optimizing for._ This is something even I can't answer too but hey, If I had 5 years to work on problems or think on ideas, this is a direction of thought I would surely explore.
-## 5. Finding a ImageNet moment[^imgnetmom] in learning non-stationary dynamics for MARL
+## 5. Finding a ImageNet moment in learning non-stationary dynamics for MARL

 Every time we use RL it is assumed with Markovian dynamics that [take into account a **stationary** environment](https://ai.stackexchange.com/questions/7640/what-does-stationary-mean-in-the-context-of-reinforcement-learning). **What it means is that the transition function ( $$\mathcal{P}(s_{t+1} \mid s_t,a_t)$$ ) and reward function $$r(s_t,a_t)$$ will be unchanged.** Let's break this down.
 If you put few robots learning concurrently in an environment, then the action taken by one agent affects the reward of other opponent agents, and the evolution of the state.
 Such a setting [_induces a non-stationary_ environment for the individual agent](https://arxiv.org/pdf/1911.10635.pdf).
 This is a becomes a problem as we have more agent learning at the same time.
 Adding to the complexity, interaction between agents may be of different types.
 Interactions may be strategic/competitive or collaborative.
 This can lead to complex optimization formulations of an individual agent $$i$$'s objective function $$J^i$$[^objective] as: